If I could live anywhere in Australia, I’d live in Manly or Byron Bay.

 - The Yoga and Meditation centre

 – Take the bus up the coast to Palm Beach, the home of Home and Away.
 It’s not unusual to see the cast filming there – we did!
-It takes about an hour to get to by bus which leaves right in the centre of town.
-You pass through a number of coastal towns and beaches on the way that make for great extensions – noteable Newport.
+It takes about an hour to get to by bus 199 which leaves right in the centre of town.
+You pass through a number of coastal towns and beaches on the way that make for great extensions.
+We particularly liked Newport.

 – If you’re using Manly as your base, grab the ferry back over to Sydney and explore the city!
-See my How to spend 3 days in Sydney, Australia here
+See my 4-day Sydney itinerary here.

 – A day trip to The Blue Mountains whilst you’re in Sydney is a must!
-See my Planning a day trip from Sydney to the Blue Mountains here
+See my day trip from Sydney to the Blue Mountains here.

 Have you been to Manly?

 What were your favourite spots?
 I’d love to know!